If you’re a runner, there’s no doubt you’ve experienced blisters before.

 Small blisters usually go away within a day, and even bigger blisters will become smaller after a day or two.

-It’s best to let the blister stay because the fluid and bubbled-up skin are protecting the skin underneath!
+It’s best to let the blister stay because the fluid and bubbled-up skin are protecting the layers of skin underneath!

-When you pop a blister, the bacteria that lives on the outside of the skin can get into the raw area underneath and become infected.
+When you pop a blister, the bacteria that live on the outside of the skin can get into the raw area underneath and become infected.

 Whether you pop the blister yourself or it pops on its own, make sure you cover it with a bandage to keep it clean and prevent infection.
 This will also keep a new blister from forming on the raw skin.

-You may also want to apply antibacterial medicine, like Neosporin.
+You may also want to apply antibacterial medicine, like Neosporin, or antibiotic ointment.

 Just be sure to change the bandage out regularly and keep the area clean until the skin has time to heal fully!